Chapter 5: Contract Support Execution - Processes, Policy, and Tools

 - A waiver has been obtained (only for contracts in excess of $700,000).

-Independent government estimate.
-An independent government estimate (IGE) is generally used for commercial items, supplies, equipment, and simple services that are routinely available on the open market at competitive prices.
-The price estimate is required on all contract requirements that exceed the SAT and must be independently developed based on a comparison and analysis of factors such as historical prices paid and market survey information.
-The IGE is usually developed by the requiring unit and is used to establish a realistic price or cost.
+Independent government estimate (IGE).
+A key part of price determination, IGEs generally are used for commercial items, supplies, equipment, and simple services routinely available on the open market at competitive prices.
+They help ensure the government has thought through the acquisition requirements and cost elements before award.
+Price or cost estimates are required for all contracts anticipated to exceed the SAT and must be independently developed, on the basis of a comparison and analysis of factors such as historical prices paid and market survey information.
+The IGE usually is developed by the requiring unit and is used to establish a realistic price or cost.
+The IGE is also a critical component of negotiation and formulating the government’s negotiation position.
+IGEs ultimately help in negotiating a fair and reasonable price.
+Ensure your customer understands the importance of establishing pricing with proper research.
+The customer owns the requirements and therefore must provide an IGE to support your effort to provide the best value to the government and taxpayer.

-Responsible prospective contractor.
-(FAR 9.103(a)) Contracts may be awarded only to responsible prospective contractors.
-A responsible contractor is defined as an entity that meets the criteria in FAR 9.104-1.
-The CCO is responsible for researching a contractor and determining whether that contractor is deemed responsible.
+Responsible prospective contractor and vendor vetting.
+Per FAR 9.103(a), contracts may be awarded only to responsible prospective contractors.
+A responsible contractor is an entity that meets the criteria in FAR 9.104-1.
+The CCO is responsible for researching a contractor and determining whether it is responsible.
+Prospective contractors must be registered in the System for Award Management (SAM) database before award of a contract or agreement, unless one of the exceptions at FAR 4.1102 applies (for contracts awarded by deployed CCOs in support of contingency or humanitarian or peacekeeping operations).
 The Contractor Performance Assessment Reporting System (CPARS) and the Federal Awardee Performance and Integrity Information System (FAPIIS) can aid the CCO in researching contractor responsibility.
+Also, approved host nation business advisors can render valuable insight into responsible local vendors.
+The CCO, through the appropriate chain of command, can work with the HCA, the local embassy, and the State Department to establish a responsible local vendor base.
 The following general standards apply:

-- Adequate financial resources (or the ability to obtain the resources) needed to perform contract work (FAR 9.104-1(a))
+- Adequate financial resources (or the ability to obtain them) needed to perform contract work (FAR 9.104-1(a)).

+Protect your contractors.
 CCOs are responsible for safeguarding contractor information.
 In some cases, the safety of contractor personnel depends on you and your vigilance to keep their information safe.
-In certain deployed locations, CCOs must not advertise contractors that have won awards, including email address, physical address, and names of employees.
-Upon arrival in the AOR, the CCO will be informed whether this type of strict information safeguards applies to the deployed location.
+In certain deployed locations, CCOs must not advertise contractors that have won awards, including e-mail address, physical address, and names of employees.
+Upon arrival in the AOR, the CCO will be informed whether these strict information safeguards apply to the deployed location.

 Contractual instruments for contingency.
-Most contingency requirements can be met by using SAPs such as manual or electronic versions of SF 44, “Purchase Order-Invoice-Voucher”; DD Form 1155, “Order for Supplies and Services”; SF 1449, “Solicitation/Contract/Order for Commercial Items”; blanket purchase agreements (BPAs); and GCPC.
-(DFARS 253.213)
+Most contingency requirements can be met by using SAP, such as manual or electronic versions of SF 44, “Purchase Order-Invoice-Voucher” or the 3in1 Tool; DD Form 1155, “Order for Supplies and Services”; SF 1449, “Solicitation/Contract/Order for Commercial Items”; blanket purchase agreements (BPAs); and the GCPC (DFARS 253.213).

-SF 44, “Purchase Order-Invoice-Voucher.”
-SF 44, described in FAR 13.306 and DFARS 253.213, is a pocket-sized purchase order form designed primarily for on-the-spot over-the-counter purchases of supplies and nonpersonal services.
+SF 44.
+SF 44, described in FAR 13.306 and DFARS 253.213, is a pocket-sized purchase order form designed primarily for on-the-spot, over-the-counter purchases of supplies and nonpersonal services.
 SF 44 can be used as a purchase order, receiving report, invoice, and public voucher.
 Because SF 44 contains no written terms and conditions, its use is authorized only when no other simplified acquisition method is more economical or efficient and all of the following conditions are met:

 - The supplies or services are immediately available.